-Sleeves that fit well are good-looking and comfortable.
+A Sleeves that which is fit well are in good-looking and also feels comfortable.
 The circumference of the basic sleeve should be loose enough so that it does not bind nor has folds horizontally around the arm.
-A tight sleeve apart from being uncomfortable makes normal arm movements impossible.The Sleeves can be used for changing the silhouette of a garment.
+A tight sleeve of the arm makes the movement becomes uncomfortable.

 There are Two major classifications of sleeves:

-- Raglan Sleeve – Where sleeve is part of the entire bodice.
+- Raglan Sleeve – Where sleeve is part of the entire bodice

 Here we are going to see some basic sleeves.